Enigheden

 Mælkeriet Enigheden, usually referred to simply as Enigheden, was a cooperative dairy products company based in Copenhagen, Denmark.
-The existed from 1897 to 1996 and was from 1906 based at Lygten 39–41 in Nordvest.
+It existed from 1897 to 1996 and was from 1906 based at Lygten 39–41 in Nordvest.
 The Baroque Revival style main building from 1923 is now owned by C. W. Obel and the Lundbeck Foundation through a jointly owned investment company.